 1 tsp. of olive oil or 1 tsp. or coconut oil.

 Massage the mixture thoroughly on your heels.
-Leave it overnight for best result.
+Leave it overnight for the best result.

 You can also add lavender oil in your regular moisturizing lotion or in your bath water to destress.

 If you make these oils part of your regular bedtime routine, you will see improved blood circulation, soothe and supple feet, and brighter skin.
 You can use these methods in conjunction with foot filling for improved results.